 General Design Category

-Recognizes: site-specific works of landscape architecture.
+Recognizes: site-specific works of landscape architecture or urban design.
 Professional entries in this category must be built; student entries are not required to be built.

 Typical entries include: public, institutional, or private landscapes of all kinds (except residential—see residential category); historic preservation, reclamation, conservation; green roofs, stormwater management, sustainable design; design for transportation or infrastructure; landscape art or installation; interior landscape design; and more.